 Ginny Schulz, MSN, RN, CPNP; PhD candidate and Jane Armer, PhD, RN, FAAN, Professor, MU Sinclair School of Nursing and Director of Nursing Research at Ellis Fischel Cancer Center, University of Missouri

 Currently hematopoietic cell transplantation (HCT) is the only curative treatment option for Sickle Cell Disease (SCD).
 Pediatric patients with SCD and their families face uncertainty and risk when deciding whether to pursue HCT.
 Decisional conflict can lead to delayed decision-making, and ultimately impact their health outcomes; as age at the time of HCT, increased morbidity with SCD progression, and donor availability are temporal factors which can influence HCT outcomes.
-The primary aim of this study will be to describe the level and source of decisional conflict in children and adolescents with SCD, their sibling donor and their parents, when HCT is offered as a curative treatment option.
-A secondary aim of this study is to describe the contribution of the child and adolescent with SCD in the decision-making process of whether or not to proceed with HCT as a curative treatment option.
+The primary aim of this study was to describe the level and source of decisional conflict in children and adolescents with SCD, their sibling donor and their parents, when HCT is offered as a curative treatment option.
+A secondary aim of this study was to describe the contribution of the child and adolescent with SCD in the decision-making process of whether or not to proceed with HCT as a curative treatment option.

 November, 2016: Reducing Exposure to Secondhand Smoke in the Homes of Pre-term Infants